SuleimanFarah/sunpy/ORG/Coordination-Meeting-2021-Notes.rst

 - David's suggestion solution
   - Add setters to the meta abstraction layer, e.g. `m.observer_coord = observer_coord`
   - Create objects from the FITS metadata.
 Then ignore the FITS metadata.
-  - This way Map would not carry FITS metdata around, just Python objects.
+  - This way Map would not carry FITS metadata around, just Python objects.
   - `Map` is glued to the assumption that `.meta` is a FITS header

 Discussion